jorsang1/clean-microservice-template/README.md

 ## TODO

 - ADR decisions should be reachable from the solution explorer... how?
+- Add unit testing
+  > And maybe even some functional or integration tests.
+  > This video about [clean testing](https://www.youtube.com/watch?v=hV43fiHYBb4) can inspirational.
+- Add identity handling
+  > Even though it could be unnecessary for some microservices it's a very common problem that is nice to have it solved, and the one who don't need it can easily remove it. (or it could even be parametrizable)
 - Shall we add `ID` value object for entities?
   > https://andrewlock.net/using-strongly-typed-entity-ids-to-avoid-primitive-obsession-part-1/
 - We give up with mapster for Value objects.
 Moved to a custom mapper.
 See method GetAll from repository.